zeeeeeyd/Live-Docs/README.md

-Here’s a copy-paste-friendly version of the `README.md` file:

----

 # Live Docs - Real-time Document Editor

 Live Docs is a collaborative real-time document editor that allows multiple users to work on the same document simultaneously.
 Built using modern web technologies, it provides a seamless, efficient, and user-friendly editing experience.